Aayushi Dangol

 PhD Student, University of Washington

-I’m a third-year Ph.D. student, advised by Dr. Julie Kientz.
+I’m a Ph.D.
+Candidate, advised by Dr. Julie Kientz.
 My research investigates both technical AI/ML questions and applied problems that consider how to responsibly deploy AI in ways that support human learning, development, and interaction.
-Specifically, I design, develop and evaluate AI-powered tools for children with speech and language difficulties.
+One aspect of my research focuses on the design, development and evaluation of AI-powered tools for children with speech and language difficulties.
 By focusing on how AI can bridge developmental and educational gaps, I strive to create ethical, human-centered solutions that empower children and their families.

 profile_picture